shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 >**Note**: you can finish most of the tasks (except Key Pair generation) below from the Network Topology view in the OpenStack Dashboard (Project->Network->Network Topology).
 The Graph view with "Toggle Labels" will present a nice picture of what you're building.
 It's a great way to understand networking concepts!

-## Create first network
+## Create your networks

-You'll create a private network on which you'll launch your instances.
+You'll create private networks on which you'll launch your instances and router(s) will interconnect the networks.
 You can create a network from the dashboard.
 While creating a network, you'll also create a Subnetwork.
-For the subnetwork, you can pick any RFC 1918 private Internet Protocol Version 4 (IPv4) block you wish. example setup using private IP addresses and network addresses for IPv4 appears below.
-You may choose your own network addresses if you wish.
+For the subnetwork, you can pick any RFC 1918 private Internet Protocol Version 4 (IPv4) block you wish.
+Example setup using private IPv4 addresses and network addresses appears below.
+You may choose your own network addresses if you wish (it'll be good practice).

+### Create first network - "network-1"

-Use the following values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).
+Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-network.md).

 1. Network Name: `network-1` (just a name, always try to give descriptive names to your cloud resources)
 2. Other inputs/check boxes: Not Shared; Admin State enabled; and create a subnet.